South Carolina Dispensary: The Dispensary in operation

 The monopoly the state created was complete; wholesale and retail sales were controlled by the dispensary system through a state board of control, which consisted of the governor, comptroller general and attorney general.
 Day-to-day administration was in the hands of a state commissioner appointed by the governor.
 The commissioner was charged with procuring all liquors that were to be subsequently bottled by the state dispensary and sold to county dispensaries.
 Preference was to be given to local brewers and distillers.
 Liquor bottled by the state dispensary was the only liquor to be sold legally in South Carolina.
-From 1893 to 1900 the bottles used by the dispensary had an embossed design featuring a palmetto tree with crossed logs under the base of the trunk, and from 1900-1907 an overlaying and intertwining S, C and D "script" design replaced the tree design.
+From 1893 to 1900 the bottles used by the dispensary had an embossed design featuring a palmetto tree with crossed logs under the base of the trunk, and from 1900 to 1907 an overlaying and intertwining S, C and D "script" design replaced the tree design.
 This was largely because prohibitionists objected to having such a prominent state symbol as the palmetto tree embossed on liquor bottles.
 The script, or monogram design, remained on dispensary bottles until the end of the system in 1907.